Skip to content

 Module installer

-The APatch module installation package is a zip file that can be flashed through the APatch Manager, and the format of this zip file is as follows:
+The APatch module installation package is a ZIP file that can be flashed through the APatch Manager, and the format of this ZIP file is as follows:

 txt